Browser Audio Enhancer

 System-wide tools process ALL audio from ALL applications with a single set of settings.
 Hearably provides per-tab control inside the browser — different volume, EQ, and compression for each tab.
 It also requires no driver installation or admin access, and works on Windows, macOS, Linux, and ChromeOS.

-Does Hearably work with DRM-protected content (Netflix, Disney+, Spotify)?
+Does Hearably work with DRM-protected content?

 Will Hearably slow down my browser?